NyuTartaros/DC_Master_Competition/README.md

     exec():

-        The main interface to execute the programme.
+        % The main interface to execute the programme.

     toDestroySerial(filename):

-  Generate the destroy serial, sort by the k of node. filename is the STRING of data filename.
+         % Generate the destroy serial, sort by the k of node.
+         % filename is the STRING of data filename.

     toCsvMat(serial):

-  Arrange the destroy serial to a CSV-Compatible mat.
+      % Arrange the destroy serial to a CSV-Compatible mat.
+     % serial is given by toDestroySerial(filename).